What is a Neck Sprain?

 PHASE I – Pain Relief & Protection

-Managing your neck pain is the main reason that you seek treatment for neck sprain.
-In truth, the pain was actually the final symptom that you developed and should be the first symptom to improve.
+Managing your neck pain is the main reason that you seek treatment for the neck sprain.
+In truth, the pain was the final symptom that you developed and should be the first symptom to improve.